Nimo

 Limited oxygen causes incomplete combustion: CO and soot instead of CO2.

-Short-chain hydrocarbons burn more cleanly; long chains produce more soot and require more oxygen.
+Short-chain hydrocarbons burn cleaner; long chains produce more soot and require more oxygen.

-Hydrocarbons serve as fuels and as feedstocks for plastics, solvents and chemicals.
+Hydrocarbons function as fuels and feedstocks for producing plastics, solvents, and chemicals.

-Combustion releases energy because bond formation (C–O, O–H) releases more energy than bond breaking (C–H, C–C).
+Combustion releases energy because the formation of stronger bonds releases more energy than bond breaking.

 Built with v0